ysoh286/honours-project-2017/detailed-notes.md

   <--------------       (send something related to interactivity back/what user has changed)

 - Should we send data to the browser for more 'informative' data to be sent back or should we leave information back in R? (ie one of the main advantages for Shiny is that we keep data on the server side to avoid loading too many things on the browser/client side)
-- Isn't this what we've already been doing with Shiny/DOM/gridSVG, where we can send co-ordinates, indexes, values?? (we could potentially send most things - as long as it's in a specific format that it can accept (i.e. DOM can read DOM elements, Shiny can pass through arrays/objects + has alot more going under the hood + there's the option of creating new inputs and outputs that can be rendered on the page - e.g. you could potentially create an svg output/ or just simply throw it on as HTML)
+- Isn't this what we've already been doing with Shiny/DOM/gridSVG, where we can send co-ordinates, indexes, values?? (we could potentially send most things - as long as it's in a specific format that it can accept (i.e. DOM can read DOM elements, Shiny can pass through arrays/objects(not sure if there's a limit in how much you can pass? since it's not commonly used) + there's the option of creating new inputs and outputs that can be rendered on the page - you could potentially create an svg output/ or just simply throw it on as HTML)
-- Plotly with ```event_data()```: NOTE THAT THIS CAN ONLY BE ACCESSED WITH SHINY and must be used in a reactive Shiny context
-   - Used in conjunction with ```plotly_hover, plotly_click, plotly_selected```
-   - What can it return from different plots??

-**Boxplot challenge Part 2:** try render a boxplot + scatterpoints, and return the values that lie in between to R/or the web console. - or make R print something whenever top/bottom is clicked or hovered over.
+**A possible challenge to look at - boxplots:** try render a boxplot + scatterpoints, and return the values that lie in between to R/or the web console. - or make R print something whenever top/bottom is clicked or hovered over.

- - The 'linking plot' problem: Couldn't you send the indices back , group the data in R and then compute a bar chart with the existing indices?? and then it becomes interlinked?
+ - The 'linking plot' problem: Couldn't you send the indices back , group the data in R and then compute a and aggregated plot with the existing indices?? and then it becomes interlinked?

- R  -------------> browser  - send scatterplot over
+ R  -------------> browser  (send scatterplot over)

-    <------------- send indices back, but R prints out and stores aggregated data instead
+    <------------- (send indices back, but R prints out and stores aggregated data instead)

-    -------------> once that's done, send an updated histogram?
+    -------------> (once that's done, send a boxplot/bar plot?)

-- Do the opposite: have a bar chart, and send back the aggregated data but produce a scatter plot instead??

-- How's this any different from linking everything with Shiny?? (other than not having access to R)
+- How is this any different from linking everything with Shiny???

+**Another look into ggiraph:**
+ *Reviewed back in Week 7-9*
+ - The ggiraph package is an HTMLwidget designed to make ggplot2 interactive with 'add-on' functions
+ - has the following features: tooltips (hovers + labels),  onclick (JS function whenever click occurs on an element), data_id (for use with Shiny)
+ - Simplistic, has 'basic' interactivity covered
+ - selections can be done via Shiny
+ - More flexibility on tooltips?
+ - How it works: you build upon a ggplot by adding interactive functions under ggiraph, and pass it through the ggiraph() function.
+ - Appears to 're-render' the plot in D3 + additional JS to pass data through from R -> browser  (from source code)
+ - A more complex example by [Newman](http://dpnewman.com/ggiraph/)
+ - An [example](https://rstudio-pubs-static.s3.amazonaws.com/221846_2ce0c17cc61740d7918ffa0c867ebf65.html) to which if you click on the scatter plot, it opens up a new web page with results about the car.
+ - **How's this different from using plotly's ggplotly() function?**

 ---